 Five new post-Brexit MEPs to watch

-Following the UK's departure from the EU last week, 73 British MEPs are no longer be members of the European Parliament.
+Following the UK's departure from the EU last week, 73 British MEPs are no longer members of the European Parliament.

 As a result, 27 new MEPs from different member states are set to take their seats - while the remaining 46 seats will be reserved for potential EU enlargements or a possible future creation of transnational lists.